-William and Jean Troxell bought the trading post from Ted and Jewell Griffith in 1955 and erected the signature twin arrows, according to Blue Miller in his "Never Quite Lost" blog.
+William and Jean Troxell bought the trading post from Ted and Jewell Griffith in 1955 and erected the signature twin arrows, according to Blue Miller in her "Never Quite Lost" blog.
 The couple also operated Jean & Trox House of Photography in Flagstaff.

 The property on 10 acres of leased state trust land included the Best Little Shop On I-40 and a Valentine Manufacturing Co. diner.

 It is one of an estimated 2,000 of the 10-seat diners built in Wichita, Kan., and trucked to American towns after World War II, according to the Kansas Historical Society.
 There are six known Valentine diners in Arizona.
 Three are operating; one each in Bisbee, Phoenix and Sanders.
 The Twin Arrows, Page and Winslow diners are closed.

 The Page diner was on Route 66 in Flagstaff until 1983 when it was moved to make way for city hall.